“My Year of Rest and Relaxation”, Ottessa Moshfegh

 Who doesn’t love an unhinged, unreliable narrator once in a while?
 Our unnamed toxic queen in Manhattan is doing everything in her power to do the absolute least, to the point where she makes it her goal to literally sleep through a year of her life.

-Fun fact: the cover is an oil painting titled “Portrait of a Young Woman in White“ from c.
+FUN FACT: The cover is an oil painting titled “Portrait of a Young Woman in White“ from c.
 1798 by an unknown artist.
 The original painting shows a nipple, but it has been removed in the book cover.

 Content Warnings